-Does it seem like everyone is talking about weight loss resistance these days?
-It’s definitely a hot topic among my clients!
-I hear so many stories from women who have changed the way they eat with great success at first, only to hit a plateau.
-Their weight loss stalls, and nothing they try will get it moving again.
+Denise’s questions were very familiar.
+Weight loss resistance is a hot topic among my clients!
+I hear so many stories from women like Denise, who have made lifestyle changes to the way they eat, sleep, and exercise with great success at first, only to hit a plateau.
+Their weight loss stalls, and nothing they try gets it moving again.

-Diet and exercise are often the focus of discussion when people are trying to lose weight, but I think that the third issue is something people need to understand better.
-It’s time to have a conversation about metabolism, how it impacts weight loss efforts, and what can go awry with your metabolism, such as with metabolic dysfunction.
+Diet and exercise come up in nearly every discussion about weight loss, but the third issue is something people need to understand better.
+It’s time to have a conversation about metabolism, how it impacts weight loss efforts, and what can go awry with your metabolism.

 Before we talk too much about metabolism and weight loss resistance, let’s examine a term you might be hearing more and more these days: metabolic damage.

 What most people mean when they talk about metabolic damage is the way your body will adapt, physiologically, to prolonged restriction of calorie intake.
-This is the “starvation mode” you often hear about, where your body believes it’s not going to have enough fuel, so it holds on to anything it can.
+This is“starvation mode”, where your body believes it’s not going to have enough fuel, so it holds on to anything it can.
 It’s all about self-preservation.
 Your body knows what it needs, and if it is consistently not getting enough, natural metabolic adaptivity occurs to avoid starvation.
+While that’s a good thing in times of true scarcity, it’s very harmful for extended amounts of time.

-There are so many reasons why your metabolism can change.
-There’s simply no easy answer to this question.
-But there are a few things worth mentioning because I encounter them so often in my practice.
+There’s simply no easy answer to this question; there are just too many things that can impact metabolism.
+But there are a few worth mentioning because I encounter them so often when working with women to help them lose weight.

 First, diet can have a huge impact on your metabolism.
 So many women try diet after diet, hoping to hit on a “magic” solution to their weight struggles.
-And this could be making those struggles harder.
-When you are constantly trying new diet plans, your body can get confused.
-And if you cut calories too drastically, you’re sending a message to your metabolism to slow down — exactly the message you don’t want to send!
+But this could be making those struggles harder.
+Constant changes to the way you eat can confuse your body.
+And if you cut calories too drastically, you’re sending a message to your metabolism to slow down — exactly the opposite of the message you want to send!

 Eating too little protein, and other macronutrients, can also create a sluggish metabolism.
 A well balanced plate would be one-half vegetables, one quarter protein, and one quarter high quality fats and complex carbohydrates.

-Often when weight loss slows or stops altogether, women try to burn more calories by increasing their exercise.
+When weight loss slows or stops, women often overcompensate by trying to burn more calories, so they increase the amount of exercise they get.
 But this extra energy expenditure can actually tell your body to put the brakes on burning calories.
 If you are using significantly more calories than you are eating, you may be sending out a “danger, starvation ahead” signal.

-Hormones have a big impact on metabolism, and if your hormonal levels are out of whack your metabolism could get stuck.
-In my practice, I see women with thyroid issues who have very high levels of reverse T3 hormones.
+If your hormonal levels are imbalanced, your metabolism could get stuck.
+I have often seen women with thyroid issues who have very high levels of reverse T3 hormones.
 I see women with years of poor nutrition behind them, who have developed leptin resistance – and therefore can’t easily tell when they are full.
 I see adrenal dysfunction, and I see low testosterone (which you need for burning fat and calories).
 All of these hormonal problems can cause your metabolism to slow drastically.
-And not understanding how it’s all related can cause the hormonal imbalances in the first place!
+And not understanding how it’s all related can cause hormonal imbalances in the first place!

 Metabolic Dysfunction and Weight Loss Resistance

-Okay, so now you know some things that could cause reduced efficiency in your metabolism.
-How, then, does metabolic dysfunction connect to weight loss?
+Now you know some things that could cause reduced efficiency in your metabolism – but how is that connected to weight loss?
 Let’s take a look at how it all unfolds.

 When you begin a new weight loss program involving less food and more exercise, your body’s initial reaction is often positive.
 Energy reserves are activated as your hypothalamus and pituitary glands send out messages to your thyroid gland, adrenal glands, and gonads.
 These systems work together to help you burn fat and gain muscle.
 This is the phase when women are thrilled because they’ve dropped a couple of pounds quickly, and they feel energized.